Before you go, why not get a free pest control quote...

 You can find little black ants throughout the United States.
 They’re most common in the eastern and southern regions of the country.
 These ants prefer wooded areas, but they will also nest beneath rocks, logs, lumber, and bricks in suburban areas.
 When they nest in the soil, you’ll see a small crater of dirt around the opening.

-As heat and humidity rise, little black ants will begin looking for a more comfortable place to nest.
-This is often inside your home.
-When they nest in the house, they will typically take up residence behind facades, under carpet, or in wall voids.
+As heat and humidity rise, little black ants will begin looking for a more comfortable place to nest; this is often inside your home.
+When they nest in the house, they will typically take up residence behind facades, under the carpet, or in wall voids.
 Due to their small size, they may also live in masonry or woodwork.

 Little black ants have a stinger, but it’s so small that it’s not effective against humans.
 The biggest problem with these insects is their ability to get into homes and their willingness to eat nearly anything they can find.
 These ants have strong jaws they can use to gather food.
 However, they can’t chew with them.
 Instead, they will feed on the liquid.
 Little black ants prefer honeydew from insects like aphids and mealybugs.
 However, they do not discriminate.
 They’re willing to consume most human foods.

-One of the most obvious signs of an infestation is the telltale trail that little black ants will follow to their food source.
-If you see a visible line of ants marching through the home, you either have an infestation inside the home or somewhere outside that's very close by.
+One of the most apparent signs of an infestation is the telltale trail that little black ants will follow to their food source.
+If you see a visible line of ants marching through the home, you either have an infestation inside the house or somewhere outside that’s very close by.

 Baiting is typically the best way to get rid of little black ants.
 The bait should be placed along the ants’ foraging trail so they will find the food and take it back to the nest.
 Your exterminator will also help you identify points of entry that are allowing the ants into the home.
 We can look for ant amenities that you might be offering as well, like food and water sources you weren’t aware of.